nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ---------------------------------------------------
 ## Introduction

-CafeCTRL aims to optimize managing of inventory and cash flow in a restaurant.
-Our CLI platform empowers Café proprietors to streamline inventory and menu management.
+CaféCTRL aims to optimize managing of inventory and cash flow in a restaurant.
+Our CLI platform empowers users to streamline stock inventory, menu and orders.
+Users will also briefly be able to gain valuable insights through comprehensive sales reporting, enabling them to analyze sales trends and calculate revenue/profit margins, eliminating the need for cross-platform management.

 ---------------------------------------------------
 ## Quick Start